 We can fit a Random Forest using a similar process as the Elastic Net.

-New Hybrid Models
+3. Hybrid ML Models

 I’ve included several hybrid models (e.g.